Indooroopilly, Queensland: Amenities

 There is a café and restaurant precinct along Station Road between the shopping centre and railway station as well as to the east of the railway station.
 There are two cinema complexes in Indooroopilly, the Eldorado cinemas on Coonan Street and Event Cinema Megaplex inside Indooroopilly Shopping Centre.
 This cinema complex once had 8 cinemas, now it boasts 16.
 It is the major cinema complex in the Western Suburbs.
 Indooroopilly youth organisations include the Indooroopilly Scout Group including Rovers and Indooroopilly Girl Guide District.

-Indooroopilly is also home to one of Brisbane's oldest Soccer Football Clubs, Taringa Rovers.
+Indooroopilly is also home to one of Brisbane's oldest soccer clubs, Taringa Rovers.

 The Indooroopilly Golf Club is a 36-hole championship course offering members and guests a variety of competition and social golf.

 The Brisbane City Council operate a public library in the Indooroopilly Shopping Centre (Station Road end).

 Indooroopilly Uniting Church is at 74 Station Road (27.5018°S 152.9719°E).
 It is part of the Bremer Brisbane Presbytery of the Uniting Church in Australia.

 Transport

 Moggill Road is the main thoroughfare, connecting Indooroopilly to Toowong and the city via Coronation Drive (inbound), and Chapel Hill and Kenmore (outbound).
 The Western Freeway also serves the suburb.
 Indooroopilly is well connected by public transport.
-There is a bus interchange adjoining the Indooroopilly Shopping Centre, where Brisbane Transport operates services to the CBD, university and other western suburbs.
+There is a bus interchange adjoining the Indooroopilly Shopping Centre, where Transport for Brisbane operates services to the CBD, university and other western suburbs.
 Indooroopilly railway station provides frequent services to the Brisbane CBD, Ipswich, Richlands and Caboolture.